Urmia: Religion

 The city is the archiepiscopal see of the Eastern Catholic Metropolitan Chaldean Catholic Archeparchy of Urmyā, which has a suffragan in Salmas.
 There are also Protestants, Church of the East adherents and Armenian Orthodox.
 There are four churches in the central part of the city, two being Assyrian Church of the East, one Armenian, and one Chaldean.

 When 17th-century explorer Evliya Çelebi visited the region, the city's Muslim population was mostly Sunni and not yet converted to Shia Islam.
 Around 1900, Christians made up more than 40% of the city's population; however, most of the Christians were either killed when the Ottoman Empire invaded Qajar Iran and committed genocide against Urmia's Assyrian and Armenian population or fled shortly after the end of the war.
 Approximately 15,000 Assyrians reside in northern Iran, in Urmia and various Assyrian villages in the surrounding area.
 The Christian history of Urmia is well preserved and is especially evident in the city's many churches and cathedrals.

 Population

 Urmia is the 10th-most populous city in Iran.
 At the time of the 2006 National Census, the city's population was 577,307 in 153,570 households.
 The following census in 2011 counted 667,499 people in 197,749 households.
 The 2016 census measured the population of the city as 736,224 people in 225,050 households.

 Parks and touristic centres

-The tourist attractions of the city of Urmia include many parks and coastal villages lying on or near the shores of Lake Urmia.
-The oldest park in Urmia, called Park-e Saat, was established in the first Pahlavi era.
+The tourist attractions in the city of Urmia include many parks and coastal villages located or near the shores of Lake Urmia.
+The oldest park in Urmia, called Park-e Saat, was established during the early Pahlavi era.
 Urmia's largest park is Ellar Bagi Park (Azerbaijani "People's Garden") along the Shahar Chayi, or the "City River".